flori/tins/README.md

 ## Changes

+* 2017-12-05 Release 1.16.1
+ - Improve `temp_io` method with block
+* 2017-11-29 Release 1.16.0
+ - Prove `temp_io` method with block
 * 2017-06-29 Release 1.15.0
  - Add support for smart duration formats with %D directive
 * 2017-05-16 Release 1.14.0
  - Add visit proc to determine if file should be visited.
 * 2017-05-14 Release 1.13.3